digigaia/kudu/ARCHITECTURE.md

 ## ABIProvider trait vs. ABIProvider enum

-we started with ABIProvider being a trait to allow more flexibility and to allow clients of the library to implement their own ABIProvider.
+We started with ABIProvider being a trait to allow more flexibility and to allow clients of the library to implement their own ABIProvider.
 This proved tricky with respect to API and design (maybe due to our own inexperience), so we switched to an enum representing all the possible ABIProvider implemented for now.